Amber glass dropper bottle of pre-shave oil with golden oil drops on slate

 Think of it as the prep layer.
 You wouldn't sand timber without wiping the dust off first.
 Same principle — a bit of prep before the blade makes the whole job smoother.

 It doesn't replace your lather.
 It goes under it.
 The oil sits on the skin, the lather sits on top, and the blade moves through both with less friction and less irritation.
-If you're already getting a good shave with just shaving soap and a brush, you might not need it.
-But if you're dealing with any of the issues below, it's worth trying.
+It works alongside a shaving soap and brush rather than replacing either, and it earns its keep fastest for the people below.

 Who Benefits Most?